aubreysalmins/aubreysalmins/README.md

 Hi 👋 My name is Aubrey Salmins
 ===============================

-I'm a creative and recent graduate of Makers Academy
+I'm a creative and current student at Makers Academy
 ----------------------------------------------------

 * 🌍  I'm based in Bristol, UK